tealegs/HL7-ccd-to-json/README.md

 # HL7-ccd-to-json
-parsing HL7 CCD to JSON for NOSQL applications
+Parsing HL7 C-CDA to JSON for NOSQL applications.